zef-dev/convoworks-gpt/README.md

 After installing and activating the plugin, you will be able to enable an additional package, **convo-gpt**, in the Convoworks Editor.
 This package contains several components, allowing for easy access to the OpenAI API.

+Package contains an example service template you can use to see how the components can be used.
+You can access templates when creating a new service.

 For more information on the OpenAI API and its use, please refer to their [documentation](https://platform.openai.com/docs/).

 ### GPT Completion API Element